Turkey names sites for NATO Patriot missiles near Syria

 The system can simultaneously track 50 targets and shoot down five.
 It takes about 85 soldiers to work one battery plus logistical support.

-While both Turkey and NATO have maintained the Patriots are purely for defensive purposes, Syria and its allies Russia and Iran have criticised the NATO decision, saying it increases regional tensions.
+While both Turkey and NATO have maintained the Patriots are purely for defensive purposes, Syria and its allies Russia and Iran have criticized the NATO decision, saying it increases regional tensions.

 (Reporting by Seda Sezer; Editing by Jonathon Burch and Jon Hemming)